VincentChenSwe/Lottery-Tutorial/PART2.md

 ### Hardhat-Deploy

-We will be using Hardhat-Deploy to deploy and manage our contracts on different chains.
+We'll be using Hardhat-Deploy to deploy and manage our contracts on different chains.
 First lets install the [`hardhat-deploy` package](https://www.npmjs.com/package/hardhat-deploy):

 #### 1. Install